pirasalbe/Ebooks_Request_Generator_bot/README.md

 ### Extract message from Storytel

-Given a Storytel link of an audiobook, it returns the request message.
+Given a Storytel link of either an ebook or an audiobook, it returns the request message.

-It always add the _#storytel_ and _#audiobook_ tags.
+It always add the _#storytel_ tag.
+If it is an audiobook, it also add the _#audiobook_ tag.

+### Extract message from Archive

+Given a Archive link of an ebook, it returns the request message.

+It always add the _#archive_ tag.

+### Extract message from OpenLibrary

+Given a OpenLibrary link of an ebook, it returns the request message.

+It always add the _#archive_ tag.

 # Known bugs

 - Cannot get language information from Scribd links

-- Cannot get informations from some Storytel url ([example](https://www.storytel.com/in/en/books/770401-Pradnyavant-2---Pardeshi))
+- Cannot get informations from some Storytel links ([example](https://www.storytel.com/in/en/books/770401-Pradnyavant-2---Pardeshi))

 # Instructions